tfeist12/Obsidian/Personal Notes/Relationships/Megan.md

-To watch:
+To Watch:
 - Black mirror
-- Ted
+- Ted lasso
+-

-To do:
+To Do:
+- Climbing